DC801/BM-Badge/README.md

 Dialog blocks allow you to name and populate a game dialog.

-As these dialog blocks don't have any baked-in script context, a dialog name is required.
+As these dialog blocks aren't being defined inside a script body, a dialog name is required.
 (The name is whatever is given for [string](#string).)

 These blocks must occur on the root level.